ansys/pydynamicreporting/doc/source/gettingstarted/index.rst

 ###############

 PyDynamicReporting supports Ansys Dynamic Reporting 2023 R2 and later.
-To run PyDynamicReporting, you must have either a local copy of Ansys Dynamic Reporting or use a Docker image that PyDynamicReporting sets up for you.
+To run PyDynamicReporting, you must have either a local copy of an Ansys installation with a product that uses Ansys Dynamic Reporting or use a Docker image that PyDynamicReporting sets up for you.

 To get a copy of Ansys, visit the `Ansys <https://www.ansys.com/>`_ website.